 The terminal is the beating heart of Linux, no matter how hard today’s user-friendly graphical distros might try to push it into the background.
 If you need something done quickly and efficiently, chances are the best way to do it is with some complex keyboard wrangling.
 Exactly what to type is beyond the scope of this article – check out our guide here to get yourself started.

-The key, if you’re a terminal-slinging Linux badass, is making sure you type those commands with as much style and panache as possible.
+The key, if you’re a terminal-slinging Linux badass, is to make sure you type those commands with as much style and panache as possible.
 And while you’ll likely never be in a position where you’re not able to drop to a straight full-screen shell, having a quick window to the command line on your desktop is always handy.

 Of course, your Linux distribution will have a ‘Terminal’ application already such as xterm, Gnome Shell or Konsole – but this probably isn’t as good as your emulator could be.
 Let’s refresh your view of those plain old white-on-black characters, as we explore our top six Linux Terminal emulators.

 - 5 of the most popular Raspberry Pi distros